 Haunted areas around New York City

 Many people find visiting haunted areas fascinating.
 The thrill of the supernatural can either cause fear or excitement… or both.
-Areas that have had a lot of people living in them for a long time fill this bill nicely; there are so many places that could be haunted.
+Areas that have had many people living in them for a long time fill this bill nicely; there are so many places that could be haunted.
 New York City fits as well.